t-d-k/LibreCrypt/docs/pkcs11_support.md

 To use a keyfile stored on a token:

-1. Follow the normal procedure for mounting your DoxBox
+1. Follow the normal procedure for mounting your container
 1. When shown the password prompt, select "PKCS#11" as the keyfile option; you will then be prompted to authenticate yourself to the token
 1. Enter your token's PIN and click "OK"
 1. Select the keyfile stored on your token, and proceed as normal by entering your keyfile's password, etc and clicking "OK" to mount